 - In 1960s, Congress proposed a measure called the Uniform Monday Holiday Act to shift several federal holidays to predetermined Mondays.

-- There are total 35 national parks named after American Presidents.
+- There are a total of 35 national parks named after American Presidents.

 Cite This Page